Director: RaMell Ross

 Words – Rhiannon Topham

 Distinctively intimate and poetic, the longitudinal ‘not-a-narrative’ narrative of Hale County This Morning, This Evening replaces traditional storytelling with a more immersive kind of portraiture, as told through a sociological observant lens.

 By fully engrossing himself in the Alabama community he comes to live and work in, photographer and filmmaker RaMell Ross reframes the perception of the everyday lives of African American men and encapsulates the quotidian values which hold this small collective together over the five years of filming.

-The film primarily focuses on Daniel Collins, a young basketball player and student at Selma University, and Quincy Bryant, a new father and husband to Boosie, who gives birth to twins during the film.
-Shortly after, it is revealed that one of the twins dies of sudden infant death syndrome – an agonizingly acute scene befitting of the sharp sorrow of losing a child.
+The film primarily focuses on Daniel Collins, a young basketball player and student at Selma University, and Quincy Bryant, a new father and husband to Boosie – who we see in one of the film’s most agonizingly acute scenes, befitting of the sharp sorrow of loss.

 When saying Hale County has a no-narrative kind of narrative, it’s because it’s constructed as a string of short passages edited together or intercut with related images, particularly of the cosmic variety.
 Even the most profound moments last no more than a minute or two; an illustrative imitation of the fleeting nature of life.

 Assembling footage in this way reflects the rich tapestry of events that occurred throughout the five years better than any structured filming schedule ever could, a prime example of a filmmaker fully understanding their subjects, respecting the complexities of their lives and balancing a simultaneous sense of distance and proximity when positioning themselves within it.